 Was what I just ate actually what I wanted?
 What can I learn for next time?

 If you learn lessons about how to eat for you, you could hold on to the lesson next time you are in that situation.
-We are cultivating personal emotional eating intelligence which is understanding how your emotional life affects your eating behavior.

 I hope these intuitive eating lessons will have you view yourself compassionately, as someone who never learned how to eat this way because you were never taught.
 People ate this way forever before our time.
 Unfortunately for our generation, at the time we were trying to learn how to eat to manage our bodies responsibly, this crazy culture exploded with a plethora of available food, a mentally unhealthy dieting culture, and a hyper-focus on women being thin.
 I think most women in our society have suffered with eating to some extent in today’s world.
 I think most women would benefit by getting intuitive eating on auto-pilot, so we can get on with living, doing the things that really matter in our lives.

 - Linda Bacon and Lucy Aphramor, Body Respect, 2014.